godotengine/godot-cpp-template/README.md

 - Click on + at Certificates tab.
 Create Developer ID Application.
 Click Continue.
 - Leave profile type as is.
 [Create a certificate signing request from a mac](https://developer.apple.com/help/account/create-certificates/create-a-certificate-signing-request).
 You can use your own name and email address.
 Save the file to disk.
 You will get a file called `CertificateSigningRequest.certSigningRequest`.
 Upload it to the Developer ID Application request.
 Click Continue.
 - Download the certificate.
 You will get a file `developerID_application.cer`.
 - On a macbook, right click and select open.
-When it opens, select view Certificate.
-It will say Developer ID Application.
-Copy it.
+Add it to the login keychain.
+In the Keychain Access app that opened, login Keychain tab, go to Keys, sort by date modified, expand your key (the key should have name you entered at common name `Common Name`), right click the expanded certificate, get info, and copy the text at Details -> Subject Name -> Common Name.

 Eg.
-- APPLE_DEV_APP_ID = `Name Surname (1ABCD23EFG)`
+- APPLE_DEV_APP_ID = `Developer ID Application: Common Name (1ABCD23EFG)`

-- Add it to a keychain.
-(If it gives error, add to another keychain in the dropdown, eg. login).
-In the Keychain Access app that opened, go to Keys, sort by date modified, expand your key (the key should have name `Name Surname`), right click the expanded certificate, export as p12.
+- Then, right click on the certificate and click export.
+At file format select p12.
 When exporting, set a password for the certificate.
 This will be APPLE_CERT_PASSWORD.
 You will get a `Certificates.p12` file.

 Eg.
 - APPLE_CERT_PASSWORD = `<password_set_when_exporting_p12>`